tedkirkpatrick/474-14-1/final-assignment.md

-       merge the value with the value stored in this instance's Redis server save the merged rating, choice list, and clock list on Redis append these values to this instance's digest_list, for later gossip to its neighbour
+       merge the value with the value stored in this instance's Redis server save the merged rating, choice list, and clock list on Redis append these values to this instance's digest_list, for later gossip to its neighbour if the digest now has `config['digest-length']` or more values     # Update write the tuples to this insance's channel (as for sender above) # Update
 ```